 The Methodist Articles of Religion, like the General Rules, have remained intact in every Methodist Book of Discipline since 1808, by constitutional restriction.
-The language and style is largely that of the Book of Common Prayer with which John Wesley was familiar in the 18th century.
-He extracted 24 articles from the original 39 Articles of Religion of the Church of England and sent to them, along with his Sunday Service, to the American Methodists in 1784.
-In addition to the original, two later articles by legislative enactment are included: "Of Sanctification" and "Of the Duty of Christians to the Civil Authority". --The People Called Methodists: The Heritage, Life and Mission of The Methodist Church in Singapore
+The language and style are largely that of the Book of Common Prayer with which John Wesley was familiar in the 18th century.
+He extracted 24 articles from the original 39 Articles of Religion of the Church of England and sent them, along with his Sunday Service, to the American Methodists in 1784.
+In addition to the original, two later articles by legislative enactment are included: “Of Sanctification” and “Of the Duty of Christians to the Civil Authority”. — The People Called Methodists: The Heritage, Life and Mission of The Methodist Church in Singapore

 Article I – Of Faith in the Holy Trinity

 There is but one living and true God, everlasting, without body or parts, of infinite power, wisdom, and goodness; the maker and preserver of all things, both visible and invisible.
 And in unity of this Godhead there are three persons, of one substance, power, and eternity-the Father, the Son, and the Holy Ghost.

 Article II – Of the Word, or Son of God, Who Was Made Very Man

 The Son, who is the Word of the Father, the very and eternal God, of one substance with the Father, took man’s nature in the womb of the blessed Virgin; so that two whole and perfect natures, that is to say, the Godhead and Manhood, were joined together in one person, never to be divided; whereof is one Christ, very God and very Man, who truly suffered, was crucified, dead, and buried, to reconcile his Father to us, and to be a sacrifice, not only for original guilt, but also for actual sins of men.

 Article III – Of the Resurrection of Christ